stripe/smokescreen/README.md

    --deny-address value                        Add IP[:PORT] to list of blocked IPs.
 Repeatable.
    --allow-address value                       Add IP[:PORT] to list of allowed IPs.
 Repeatable.
+   --egress-acl-file FILE                      Validate egress traffic against FILE --prometheus-endpoint ENDPOINT              Expose Prometheus metrics on the given endpoint.
+                                                 If --prometheus-port isn't set, by default listens on 9810 --prometheus-port PORT                      Expose Prometheus metrics on the given port.
+                                                 Requires --prometheus-endpoint to be set.
-   --egress-acl-file FILE                      Validate egress traffic against FILE --resolver-address ADDRESS                  Make DNS requests to ADDRESS (IP:port).
+   --resolver-address ADDRESS                  Make DNS requests to ADDRESS (IP:port).
 Repeatable.
    --statsd-address ADDRESS                    Send metrics to statsd at ADDRESS (IP:port). (default: "127.0.0.1:8200") --tls-server-bundle-file FILE               Authenticate to clients using key and certs from FILE